 Best for: Anyone who just wants to tackle a rotten egg taste and smell in their water, and is looking for a highly effective, reliable chlorine injection system for doing so.

 - This Pentair model is one of the most effective chlorine injection systems we’ve used for sulfur removal.
-This system eliminated the rotten egg odor and put an end to the sulfur staining in our plumbing after we installed it.
+This system will eliminate the rotten egg odor and put an end to sulfur staining.

 - We like that the system comes with chlorine test strips so you can monitor your water’s chlorine levels and check for safe operation.